House of Schwarzenberg

-The current head of the family is Karel, 12th Prince of Schwarzenberg, a Czech politician who served as Minister of Foreign Affairs of the Czech Republic.
-The family owns properties and lands across Austria, the Czech Republic, Germany and Switzerland.
-The family is traditionally based in Bohemia (Czech Republic), where its ancestral seat is.
+The current head of the family is Prince Johannes (born 1967), son and heir of the late Karel, 12th Prince of Schwarzenberg (1937–2023), a Czech politician who served as Minister of Foreign Affairs of the Czech Republic.
+The family owns properties and lands across Austria, the Czech Republic, Germany, and Switzerland.

 History

 Origin

 The family stems from the Lords of Seinsheim, who had established themselves in Franconia during the Middle Ages.
 A branch of the Seinsheim family (the non-Schwarzenberg portion died out in 1958) was created when Erkinger of Seinsheim acquired the Franconian territory of Schwarzenberg and the castle of Schwarzenberg in Scheinfeld during the early part of the 15th century.
 He was then granted the title of Freiherr (Baron) of Schwarzenberg in 1429.
 At that time, the family also possessed some fiefdoms in Bohemia.

 Ascent and expansion

 In 1599, the Schwarzenbergs were elevated to Imperial Counts, and the family was later raised to princely status in 1670.
 In 1623 came the Styrian Dominion of Murau into the Schwarzenberg family due to the marriage of Count Georg Ludwig of Schwarzenberg (1586–1646) with Anna Neumann von Wasserleonburg (1535–1623).
 Furthermore, the House of Schwarzenberg acquired extensive land holdings in Bohemia in 1661 through a marriage alliance with the House of Eggenberg.
 In the 1670s, the Schwarzenbergs established their primary seat in Bohemia and, until 1918, their main residence was in Český Krumlov, Bohemia (now in Czech Republic).